michaeltoth/projects/LendingClub.md

 | Charged Off          | NonPerforming | Loan for which there is no reasonable expectation of additional payments |

-Next, let's extract the fields we need and format the data.
-I eliminate any fields that would not have been known at the time of issuance.
-I also eliminate a few indicative data fields that are repetitive or too granular to be analyzed, and make some formatting changes to get the data ready for analysis.
-Finally, I map the loan statuses to the binary "Performing" and "NonPerforming" classifiers as discussed above.
+Now that we've loaded the data, let's extract the fields we need and do some cleaning.
+We can eliminate any fields that would not have been known at the time of issuance, as we'll be trying to make decisions on loan investments using available pre-issuance data.
+We can also eliminate a few indicative data fields that are repetitive or too granular to be analyzed, and make some formatting changes to get the data ready for analysis.
+Finally, we'll map the loan statuses to the binary "Performing" and "NonPerforming" classifiers as discussed above.

 ```R
 # Select variables to keep and subset the data